syncfusion-content/maui-docs/MAUI/NumericEntry/UpDown-Button.md

 ## UpDown button alignment

-You can customize the `NumericEntry` control button alignment by using the `UpDownButtonAlignment` property.
-Set it to **Left** to position both buttons on the left, or **Both** to place them at the extreme ends.
+You can adjust the alignment of the UpDown buttons in the [NumericEntry](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html) control using the **UpDownButtonAlignment** property.
+Set its value to **Left**, **Right**, or **Both** to position the buttons on the left, right, or both sides of the entry field, respectively.

 N> By default, the `UpDownButtonAlignment` property is set to **Right**.

 {% tabs %}
 {% highlight XAML %}

+<editors:SfNumericEntry Value="123" HorizontalTextAlignment="End"
-<editors:SfNumericEntry UpDownPlacementMode="Inline"
+                        UpDownPlacementMode="Inline"
-                        UpDownButtonAlignment="Left" />
+                        UpDownButtonAlignment="Left"/>

 {% endhighlight %}
 {% highlight c# %}

 SfNumericEntry sfNumericEntry = new SfNumericEntry();
+sfNumericEntry.Value = 123;
+sfNumericEntry.HorizontalTextAlignment=TextAlignment.End;
 sfNumericEntry.UpDownPlacementMode = NumericEntryUpDownPlacementMode.Inline;
 sfNumericEntry.UpDownButtonAlignment = UpDownButtonAlignment.Left;